Available with Network Analyst license.

 The red box around the Streets-TMC Join Table in the diagram is there to highlight an oversimplification of the diagram.
 A network dataset doesn't directly reference the join table during the query process; that would be too slow.
 Instead, the information in the join table is built into the network dataset and referenced internally for faster processing.
 Consequently, any changes you make to the Streets-TMC table won't be incorporated into the network until it is rebuilt.

 The network dataset looks for a DTF file, which is a binary file designed for network datasets, and reads the travel speed information.
-The files are stored in a directory that you point the network dataset to using a local or UNC path.
-On the Live Traffic tab, you can specify the folder where the downloaded DTF files reside by clicking the browse button for the Dynamic traffic files location property.
+On the Live Traffic tab, you can specify the folder where the downloaded DTF files reside by clicking the browse button for the Folder option; or use the Service option to use the live traffic feeds from ArcGIS Online or an Enterprise Portal which has a proxy to ArcGIS Online.

 Each DTF file is marked with a valid time range and contains TMCs and their corresponding travel speeds for the given time span.
 The network dataset opens a DTF file only if the time and date for which the edge is being queried is within the DTF file's valid time range.
 In many cases, multiple DTF files have valid time ranges that are within the queried time.
 This can occur when live traffic includes traffic predictions of a given depth, for example, for the next 12 hours.
 If multiple, valid files exist for the queried time, the file that was created immediately before the queried time is opened.